gooseberry/gooseberry.github.io/_games/darkest-dungeon.md

 ## Running the Game

 Once the installation is complete.
 You can start the game by clicking on the Darkest Dungeon icon from the Chrome OS Application Launcher.
 The icon will be located in a group labelled Linux apps

+## Known Issues

+Check the [Troubleshooting](docs/troubleshooting) section of this guide for some common problems along with some tips on resolving these issues.